BEST WESTERN Four Seasons

 Check Out Time: 11:00 AM | Check In: 3:00 PM | Online Reservations

-Nestled at the base of Old Mission Peninsula, between two lovely pristine bays of water, new extensive renovations completed by June 1, 2015, the BEST WESTERN Four Seasons puts you close to all the attractions and beauty of Traverse City.
+Nestled at the base of Old Mission Peninsula, between two lovely pristine bays of water, the newly renovated BEST WESTERN Four Seasons puts you close to all the attractions and beauty of Traverse City.

 With 7 different room styles to meet your traveling needs, all rooms are deluxe with a microwave, mini-refrigerator, 42-inch HD cable TV with HBO, wireless high-speed Internet, in-room coffee/tea maker, and hair dryer.

 Our complimentary full hot breakfast is a great start to your morning.
 After a busy day of sight seeing, come relax in our 24-hour 11 foot deep indoor heated pool, deepest in the city.

 Our extensive renovation will make your traveling needs easier with a new fitness center and guest laundry.

 Subject to availability, our shuttle can help you experience some of the area's best restaurants, micro breweries, wineries and shopping.

 Whether you are here to explore Sleeping Bear Sand Dunes National Lakeshore, visit numerous micro brews or wineries, our heroic hospitality, clean well-appointed rooms and friendly knowledgeable staff will make for a memorable stay in Traverse City!

 - Doctor on call, one half block to walk-in clinic